marharita08/Social-Network/README.md

 # Social-Network

 This repository contains the code for a prototype of a social network web application.
-The backend of the application is built using the Express.js framework, while the frontend is built using React.
+The backend of the application is built using the Yii2 framework, while the frontend is built using React.
 The database used is PostgreSQL.
-Both the backend and the database are deployed in Docker containers.

 ## Features

 The application provides the following features:

-- User authentication and registration (including Google and Facebook authentication)
+- User authentication and registration
 - Posting, liking, and commenting on posts
 - Adding other users as friends
 - Searching for users in the system